 One of the last things I’ve noticed here is their lack of a plunger, which I guess they’ve substituted with a toilet brush.
 I’m guessing that isn’t Skippy Peanut Butter on the handle, but I suppose there’s always a chance.

+Also: I do sincerely hope the girl who was working the front isn’t actually using these rubber gloves wedged under the sink.
+Seriously.
 She was friendly, polite, and seemed relatively sober.
-I mean, I guess you’d probably have to be at least half drunk to slide your paws into those putrid, piss covered septic slime bags.
+On the other (gloved) hand, I guess you’d probably have to be at least half drunk to slide your paws into those putrid, piss covered septic slime bags.

 They look like they’re being crucified between those pipes.

 To conclude my review, I’ll say that this little pot on the prairie doesn’t get a very good score from me.
 Even though the toilet paper was well-stocked, and the room’s odour didn’t make me audibly retch—my overall experience was unenjoyable.

 I certainly wouldn’t recommend washing up here before enjoying your meal, unless you don’t want to enjoy it at all.
 If you’re taking a date to Pho Anh Sang this Valentine’s Day, have fun!
 But be sure to take care of your “number two’s” at home, before you decide to order the “No. 22.”